 You have to make sure that your kids are not allowed to take laptops and tablets in their bedrooms.
 This isn’t a medieval form of privacy invasion and you will not be spying on their every move, but try and make a common time for family internet use.
 Make it clear that everyone should be able to discuss what they are looking at on the internet openly and ensuring that internet usage happens in an open part of your home will help you keep yourself up to date on what your children do online and allow you to monitor who they are talking to.

-For younger children, you can keep an eye on their browsing history after they have been online.
+For younger children, you can keep an eye on their browsing history after they have been online or use cell tracking apps for mobiles.
 This can be difficult if they have grown older as they can clear the history so it’s essential to teach and talk about online safety transparently from a younger age.